localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 We can prepare this cloud pod, push it to the LocalStack platform, and then share it with our team - once available, it becomes as simple as running `localstack pod pull --name ml-pod` to replicate and run the app locally.

-If you'd like to give it a try, the source code for the samples described above is available in this [Github repository](https://github.com/localstack/presentations/tree/main/2022-07-28-Pods-BlogPost).
+If you'd like to give it a try, the source code for the samples described above is available in this [Github repository](https://github.com/localstack/presentations/tree/main/2022-08-24-Pods-BlogPost).

 # Brief Tech Deep Dive - How does it work under the covers?

 Support for cloud pods has been a sizeable engineering effort at LocalStack, and we continue to fine-tune the implementation and user experience.
 We have introduced several abstractions that build the foundation for how cloud pods are working internally:

 - **Cloud pods version store**: Each cloud pod has a set of metadata files associated which define the versions, revisions, commits, and state files that have been created for the cloud pod.
 - **State merging**: Different mechanisms are being used to deal with diverging local and remote states when pulling cloud pods to the local machine.
 In the simplest case, we simply overwrite the local state with the content of the cloud pod.
-More advanced use cases involve merging of service states - using a generic mechanism for merging Python backend objects, as well as specialized mechanisms for merging service-specific persistence files (e.g., sqlite files)
+More advanced use cases involve merging of service states - using a generic mechanism for merging Python backend objects, as well as specialized mechanisms for merging service-specific persistence files (e.g., sqlite files).
 - **Metamodel extraction**: In addition to storing the actual binary content to fully replicate a service state, we’re also extracting a metamodel of the cloud pod content, which represents a human-readable format that can be easily displayed via the CLI or in the Web user interface.
 - **Secure storage**: When using the `push` operation, cloud pods are stored securely in our storage backend in AWS, with each user/organization receiving a dedicated, isolated S3 bucket.
 The `push` and `pull` operations are using secure S3 presigned URLs, in order for the pods CLI to interact directly with the S3 bucket, rather than piping the state files through our platform APIs.
 This improves performance and scalability of the remote cloud pods operations, and also helps decoupling for security reasons.